17 Dec 2015

 Why aren’t we making more of a fuss?
 Because not really understanding the technology, we have few sound intuitions into what is safe and what is flimsy when it comes to securing our digital lives – let alone what is ethical and what is creepy.
 See Ben Goldacre's entire essay.

-See also The Roast 2 July 2014 critique of Facebook's ethics violations, at timepoint 7.30.
+- The Roast ABC TV 2 July 2014 critique of Facebook's ethics violations, at timepoint 7.30.